-Lehman's arguments invite the bankruptcy court to reject decades of common industry practices designed to foster the free flow of capital by mitigating counterparty credit risk.
-Lehman's counsel is of course obliged to advance arguments that maximise the bankruptcy estate, and so advocate with relatively little regard for whether the positions being advocated are good law or policy.
+18 For instance, in a widely discussed case interpreting § 2(a)(iii), Enron Australia v.
+TXU Electricity Ltd. [2003] NSWSC 1169, an to foster the free flow of capital by mitigating counterparty credit risk.
+Lehman's counsel is of course obliged to advance arguments that maximize the bankruptcy estate, and so advocate with relatively little regard for whether the positions being advocated are good law or policy.
 Such considerations are for the court.
 And although the court's Metavante decision has made many industry participants nervous, Lehman's arguments against swap termination flip clauses seem at odds with time-honored practices in the capital markets and with Congress' intention to promote the free flow of capital through the derivatives markets.
 Nonetheless, participants in the relevant markets should pay careful attention to the Lehman cases, because Judge Peck's decisions, and any subsequent decisions on appeal, will certainly affect industry practice going forward.